git719/zls/pman/README.md

 # pman
 Simple Azure REST API caller.
 It uses the token the `zls` utility is able to acquire with arguments `-tmg` and `-taz`.

+## Get Started
+Copy the `pman` BASH script to somewhere in your path, maybe `/usr/local/bin/`

+The script should work in any BASH environment that is able to run `curl` and the `zls` utility.

 ## Usage
 ```
 $ pman